Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 What are Certificate Transparency logs?+

-CT logs are public, append-only records of every SSL/TLS certificate issued by trusted Certificate Authorities.
-They are mandated by RFC 6962 and browser policies.
-Because HTTPS is now near-universal, CT logs capture the vast majority of real subdomains — typically 90–95% of active ones.
+CT logs are mandatory public records of every SSL/TLS certificate issued by trusted Certificate Authorities (RFC 6962).
+Since HTTPS is now near-universal, CT logs capture 90–95% of active subdomains at zero cost — it is the most reliable free source for subdomain discovery.

-A subdomain may appear in CT logs because it had an SSL certificate issued in the past, but the DNS record has since been removed.
-These historical subdomains are still valuable — forgotten staging environments, old API endpoints and decommissioned services are common sources of security vulnerabilities.
+A subdomain may have had a certificate issued in the past but its DNS record has since been removed.
+These historical subdomains are still valuable — forgotten staging environments, old API endpoints and decommissioned services are common sources of vulnerabilities.

 Are there subdomains this tool might miss?+